-The following information pertains to people who made a Restricted Report that remained Restricted at the end of APY 23-24.
-Tables 8 and 9 display data by the reporter's sex and age, respectively.
+The following information pertains to people who made a Restricted Report that remained Restricted at the end of APY 22-23.
+Tables 8 and 9 display data by the reporter's gender and age, respectively.
 As with Unrestricted Reports, females and people aged 16 to 24 comprise most Restricted Reports at the Academies.